xingzhou/containercafe/examples/tiny-example.md

 Use Ansible on the installer machine to begin the process of deploying an environment.
-This will create the certificates and keys that are common throughout the environment.
-Someday soon this will also deploy the API proxy.
+This will create the certificates and keys that are common throughout the environment, and deploy the API proxy.

-Use vagrant ssh to ssh into the installer machine:
+If installer VM is used, use vagrant ssh to ssh into the installer machine:
 ```bash
 vagrant ssh installer-tiny
 ```

-Execute the following ansible scripts as the vagrant user:
+If installer VM is used, execute the following ansible scripts as the vagrant user:

 ```bash
 ( cd ansible; \